ariutta/jupyterlab-connect/ARGBASH.md

 # Using argbash

-Add CLI arg handling to an existing script named `src/start.sh`.
+Here's how to add CLI argument handling to an existing script named `src/start.sh`.
+Note: this may not be how I'm currently using argbash for lib/main.sh

 ## First Time